Monad (functional programming): Syntactic sugar do-notation

 (called do-notation in Haskell, perform-notation in OCaml, computation expressions in F#, and for comprehension in Scala).
-This is only syntactic sugar that disguises a monadic pipeline as a code block; the compiler will then quietly translate these expressions into underlying functional code.
+This is only syntactic sugar that disguises a monadic pipeline as a code block; the compiler then automatically translates these expressions into underlying functional code.

 Translating the add function from the Maybe into Haskell can show this feature in action.
 A non-monadic version of add in Haskell looks like this: